x

 Saturday, October 06, 2007

-Deep Breathing Techniques for Stress Release
+Deep Breathing Techniques and Resources for Stress Release

 YouTube is not only a great source of news and entertainment clips, it's also got some wonderful instructional videos.
 I've collected a few here that focus on better breathing techniques to aid in stress release.